wpwupingwp/OGU/README.md

     The maximum length of the records downloaded from Genbank.
 The default *value* is 10000 (bp).
 The *number* must be integer.

-    If you set "-organelle" option, the range of the length will becomes 10000 to 1000000 (bp).

 * -molecular type

     The molecular type, could be DNA or RNA.
 The default *type* is empty.